ttiff/comp3512-assignment2/README.md

 - Local Storage Integration: Store fetched data locally to optimize performance and reduce server load.

 ## Technologies Used
-- HTML, CSS, PHP, JavaScript, Semantic UI
+- HTML, CSS, JavaScript, Semantic UI

 ## Main Project Files
 - index.html: The main entry point of the application, serving as the backbone of the user interface.
 It provides the structure and layout for the webpage.